 Even though the WV Office of Child Nutrition is leading the nation in serving nutritionally balanced meals to its students, these same children still know hunger.
-More than 1 in 4 WV children live in a household that does not have sufficient access to food.
-60% of WV school aged children qualify for free or reduced priced school meals.
+More than 1-in-4 West Virginia children live in a household that does not have sufficient access to food.
+60% of WV school-aged children qualify for free or reduced-priced school meals.
 That's more than 173,000 children whose family household income is below or nearly below the federal poverty level.
 Our children deserve to have their most basic needs met in order to live vibrant, productive lives.
 We must end childhood hunger in West Virginia...that's where West Virginia Feed to Achieve will make a long-lasing impact!
-For more information visit wvde.state.wv.us/feed-to-achieve/about.html
+For more information visit wvde.state.wv.us/feed-to-achieve/about.html.

 Community Eligibility Provision (CEP)

 Moorefield High and East Hardy High Schools were added to the county's Community Eligiblity Provision with the 2017-2018 school year.
 Moorefield Elementary, Moorefield Intermediate, Moorefield Middle, and East Hardy Early Middle Schools had already implemented the Community Eligibility Provision (CEP).
 Children at these schools are eligible to receive breakfast and lunch at school at no charge to your household.
 Extra milk will be available for purchase at $0.25 each.
 Manage your child(rens) account by using our FREE online website (for prior years) by visiting schoolcafe.com.

 Parent/guardians are still responsible for any meal charges owed from prior school years.Unpaid accounts are subject to collection per Hardy County Board Policy.